bigzijing/The-Books-Project/README.md

 At the homepage, a user is redirected to login if there is no session logged in data.

 ## Register
 There is also a register page.
-The register page will hash the password created and store it in the database Currently, the register function doesn't really care for min/max len and complexity of passwords.
+The register page will hash the password created and store it in the database.
+Currently, the register function doesn't really care for min/max len and complexity of passwords.
 It is also not using any OAuth frameworks/libraries.

 ## Login
 At the login page, the password entered will be hashed, and then checked against the stored hash password in the database.